 Frequently asked questions

-Works to any part of a tree, including cutting of tree roots, will require prior approval from Council unless deemed as exempt, as listed in Council’s Tree Management Policy.
+Works to any part of a tree (including cutting of tree roots) will require prior approval from Council unless deemed exempt under Councils Tree Management Policy.

-In Georges River Council, a tree is defined as having a:
+In Georges River Council Local Government Area, a tree is defined as vegetation having a:

 .

-To obtain approval to undertake tree works, an application must be lodged with Council.
-This may be either via;
+To obtain approval to undertake tree works, an application must be lodged with Council via:

-Works to trees that do not require approval include:
+Works to privately owned trees that do not require approval include:

-• Trees and vegetation that are under 3 metres in height and have a branch spread of less than 3 metres
+- Trees and vegetation that are less than 3 metres in height and/ have a branch spread less than 3 metres.

-For further information please refer to Council's Tree Management Policy.
+For further information please refer to Council's Tree Management Policy on our Codes, Policies and Registers page or Contact Us.

-Note: Persons that carry out works to trees that are exempt are required to keep suitable evidence to prove the size, condition and species of the tree and the works undertaken.
-This can be photographs or arborist reports in the event of an inspection by Council.
-Failure to keep suitable evidence may result in council issuing penalty infringements.
+Note: Landowners carrying out exempt works are required to keep suitable evidence for a minimum of 2 years to prove the condition of the tree and the works undertaken in the event of a subsequent inspection by Council.

 Leaf, fruit and flower fall from trees is considered a natural process and as determined in the Land & Environment Court ‘Barker v Kyriakides [2007] NSWLEC 292’.